 Cool Places to Eat:

-- Casey Key Fish House - This authentic Florida seafood restaurant is a pleasant surprise, quite popular with locals but well-hidden from casual tourists on the nearby Tamiami Trail.
-The fish is famously fresh and the prices are unexpectedly moderate.
+- Casey Key Fish House – Authentic Florida seafood restaurant is popular with locals but hidden from passersby on the nearby Tamiami Trail.
+The fish is famously fresh and the prices unexpectedly moderate.
 The service friendly and fast, and the atmosphere is classic Florida.
 Diners overlook the waterway from large windows that enclose the dining room.
-Outside, there’s a classic tiki bar that hops on weekends.
-You can access the restaurant by boat, by foot or bicycle or by car.
+Outside, there’s a tiki bar that hops on weekends.
+You can access the restaurant by boat, by foot, bicycle or by car.
 801 Blackburn Point Road.
-Take U.S. 41 north of the park entrance just one mile to Blackburn Point Road.
+Take U.S. 41 north of the park entrance one mile to Blackburn Point Road.
 Turn left, cross the one-lane bridge and you’re there.
 (941) 966-1901

-- Crow’s Nest – As its name implies, this moderately upscale seafood restaurant is perched on a seawall inside Venice Inlet.
+- Crow’s Nest — This moderately upscale seafood restaurant is perched on a seawall inside Venice Inlet.
 Casual dining upstairs with a large selection of seafood and a cozy pub downstairs for cocktails and entertainment.
 Oysters in season are the specialty, and the owners import fresh oysters from all over the world.
-Go south to Venice, turn right on Venice Ave., then right again on Esplanade.
-1968 Tarpon Center Drive, Venice, FL.
+Take Venice Ave. to Esplanade and turn right.
+Follow to 1968 Tarpon Center Drive, Venice, FL.
 (941) 484-9551

 - Spanish Point Restaurant and Pub.
 Classic waterfront crab shack and tiki bar off Tamiami Trail about a mile or so south of Historic Spanish Point and north of Oscar Scherer State Park.
 Limited pub-style menu and musical entertainment on weekends.
 135 Bayview Drive, Osprey, FL 34229.
 (941) 966-5746